indygreg/PyOxidizer/docs/packaging.rst

 But sometimes embedded resources into the binary isn't desired or doesn't work.
 Fear not: PyOxidizer has you covered!

-As documented at :ref:`install_locations`, many packaging rules in PyOxidizer configuration files can define an ``install_location`` that denotes where resources found by a packaging rule are installed.

 Let's give an example of this by attempting to package `black <https://github.com/python/black>`_, a Python code formatter.